Marcell Ozuna Player Props: Braves vs. Brewers

 Marcell Ozuna At The Plate

-- He has scored in 38.1% of his games this season, with more than one run scored in 4.8%.
+- He has scored in 34 games this year (39.5%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.